-7. Social Security Contributions in France
+7. Social Charges/Contributions in France

-- 7.1.
-Basic Rules
+- Basic Rules

-7.2.
-Employers and Employees
+- Employers and Employees

-7.4.
-Retired Persons
+- Retired Persons

-7.5.
-Early Retirees
+- Early Retirees

-7.6.
-Social Charges (CSG/CRDS)
+- Social Charges (CSG/CRDS)

 7.6.
-Social Charges in France
+Social Charges

 7.6.1.
 What are the Social Charges?

-The list of social security contributions considered in previous pages includes a rather particular type of social charge, called the prélèvements sociaux, also known as the contributions sociales.
+The list of social security contributions considered in previous pages includes a rather particular type of charge, called the prélèvements sociaux, also known as the contributions sociales.

-The charge actually comprises five different taxes, as follows:
+Until 2018 the prélèvements sociaux comprised five different taxes, as follows:

 - Contribution Sociale Généralisée (CSG);